jpace121/passwordMake/README.md

 ##Introduction##

 I basically threw this together over a few days playing with the idea of writing a simple password manager.
-This code works sort of, but not really.
-Mainly, though, the code is written like junk.
-Because of this, I'm currently rewriting the project as an actual project called SPMIP.
-All further work is going on there.

-**Again, all actual work is now happening on SPMIP, which will be on github shortly**
+As of right now, there's no implementation layer, but I decided to throw it up on github anyway.